nerab/paradeiser/VISION.md

 ## Implementation Notes

 ### State Machine
-Paradeiser uses a [state machine](https://github.com/pluginaweek/state_machine) to model a pomodoro.
-Internal event handlers do the actual work; among them is the task of calling the external hooks.
+Paradeiser uses a [state machine](https://github.com/pluginaweek/state_machine) to model the state of pomodori and breaks.
+Internal event handlers do the actual work.
+Calling the external hooks is one of these tasks.

+Pomodoro:

 ![State Transition Diagram for Pomodoro](https://rawgithub.com/nerab/paradeiser/master/doc/Paradeiser::Pomodoro_status.svg)

+Break:

 ![State Transition Diagram for Break](https://rawgithub.com/nerab/paradeiser/master/doc/Paradeiser::Break_status.svg)

 The graph was created using the rake task that comes with `state_machine`: